Connor13C/Map-Routing/sprint1/sprint.md

 * *Distance Calculator*: We created an application that takes in two coordinates and calculates the distance between them using the chord length formula.

 #### Incomplete user stories / epics in Sprint Backlog
 * *Itinerary*: We are still working on the calculation of total distance when uploading a file of many coordinates (an itinerary).
-We currently have the button with a table. but the actual calculation is still in progress.
+We currently have the button with a table, but the actual calculation is still in progress.

 #### What went well
 * So far we have a great team dynamic and are working well together.